majidorc/text-generator/README.md

 - **Offline support**: The app works offline after the first load, thanks to service worker caching.
 - **Home screen icon**: Custom icon and splash screen for a professional look.
 - **Fast loading**: Instant startup from your device, even without a network connection.

+## PWA Install Prompt Troubleshooting

+If you do not see the install prompt:
+- Make sure you are visiting the site over HTTPS (the live link above is correct).
+- Use a supported browser (Chrome, Edge, Safari on iOS, etc.).
+- You must visit the site at least once and interact with it.
+- The prompt will not show if the app is already installed, or if you dismissed it recently.
+- On desktop, look for a small install icon in the address bar.
+On mobile, use the browser menu and select "Add to Home Screen."
+- The app must not be in incognito/private mode or inside an iframe.

+**Custom Install Button:**
+If you want a visible install button in the app, you can add a custom install button that appears when the browser allows.
+Just ask in an issue or request it through this application I use!

 ## How to use it (It's super easy!)